aiven/devportal/docs/products/kafka/concepts/configuration-backup.rst

 -------------------------------------
 Some of the key benefits of configuration backups include the following:

-* Configuration backups are automatically enabled and stored in the Cloud storages.
+* Configuration backups are automatically enabled and stored in the Cloud storage.
 * Configurations are backed up in 3 hours intervals.
 * It helps with speedy disaster recovery.
 * It helps application users with a quick re-creation of Apache Kafka® clusters/services, allowing them to focus on development tasks rather than re-configuring the platform.